Sunday, February 9, 2020

 These quotes are poetic, which makes sense since the writers all wrote poetry, but are they valid?

-Exploring music's has on us, and examining the question of whether music expresses anything, but particularly emotions, has been debated for centuries.
+The question of whether music expresses emotions or triggers them has been debated for centuries.
+Similarly, many have explored the effect music has on us.
+How do we react to music, and why do we react in the way we do?
 Plato wrote, “more than anything else, rhythm and harmony find their way into the inmost soul and take strongest hold upon it” (Republic, III, 40Id-e).

 Indeed!